HexHive/midas/docs/ae.md

 - How to run the NPB reported in the paper
 - How to run the Phoronix Test Suite benchmarks reported in the paper

+There is a faster, almost push-button way to run the performance benchmarks.
+The steps to do so are:

+1. Restart the machine
+2. In the GRUB menu, choose the `baseline` option.
+3. Run all benchmarks by running the script `~/scripts/run_all_benchmarks.sh baselog`.
+   The first argument `baselog` specifies the file where the results of the run is stored.
+4. Restart the machine, this time choosing the `midas` option.
+5. Run the benchmarks again, but specify a different log-file name.
+   `~/scripts/run_all_benchmarks.sh midaslog`.
+6. Now run the script to plot the relative performance of `midas` compared to the baseline: `~/scripts/generate_graphs.py baselog midaslog`.
+   Note how we provide the log files from the two runs.
+This script outputs Figure 9 from the paper, storing it in `midas_performance.pdf`.

 #### Testing protection against CVE-2016-6516

 We demonstrate how the baseline kernel is vulnerable to this